bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 The inside of the building was all covered in fine wooden facades his dad had made over the years, which made everything seem really nice and expensive.
 The kitchen and dinning room on the ground floor took up most of the space, and the spinal stair case led up to their common room, and the sleeping quarters for both his parents, and for his uncle.

-In the kitchen his mom stood humming near the stove, slicing something to mix into the stewpot.
+In the kitchen stood his mom, humming near the stove, slicing something to mix into the stewpot.
-Dressed in her midday-blue dress and a white apron, she turned her head slightly as she continued slicing what was in front of her, her tailed tip waved a bit from side to side.
+Dressed in her midday-blue dress and a white apron, she turned her head slightly as she continued slicing what was in front of her, her tail tip waved a bit from side to side.

 "Welcome home, dear." she replied with the soft, warm tone, as she gently eyed him.
 "How was your day?"

-As she continued to prepare the food, Adrex brushed his feet in the door mat, and started to order what had to take top-priority.
+As she continued to prepare the food, Adrex brushed his feet in the door mat, and started prioritizing the day's events.

 "Well..."
 Adrex started, dragging it a bit as the greatest impacts oddly seemed to be the most negative.

-If there ever came a time he could hide his feelings from his mother, it would be far in the future, cause she stopped her cyclic motion on the cutting board, turned her attention towards him, her head bowed a bit forward to meet his level, and with eyes that could tell what had transpired.
+If there ever came a time when he could hide his feelings from his mother, it would be far in the future, cause she stopped her cyclic motion on the cutting board, turned her attention towards him, her head bowed a bit forward to meet his level, and with eyes that could tell what had transpired.

 "Another one?" she simply asked.